NovaMachina-Mods/.github/profile/README.md

 # Discord

-The NovaMachina Mods [discord server](https://discord.gg/CJyAkuw) where you can chat with other NovaCore users and the developers.
+The NovaMachina Mods [discord server](https://discord.gg/CJyAkuw) where you can chat with other NovaMachina Mods users and the developers.

 # License